davidtorosyan/ti-js/docs/scripts/README.md

 3. Run [update.sh](update.sh) when it's time to update package versions

 Notes:
-* Make sure to run `run.sh` from the root directory.
+* Make sure to run `run.sh` from the `docs` directory.
-* You can visit the site at http://localhost:4002/
+* You can visit the site at http://localhost:4002/ti-js/